bbinnick/gamestack-frontend/README.md

 - JWT authentication and token handling
 - View and manage your personal game backlog
 - Add games with status and personal rating
+- IGDB API integration to search and add games.
 - Dynamic light/dark theme switching
 - Admin dashboard for managing master game list (Admin users only)